ThE Humane Pet Acquisition Ordinance

 - Request your County Commissioners to pass a resolution to support the ordinance.

-- Request your City Council to pass the 2017 model ordinance.
+- Request your City Council to pass the 2018 retail ordinance.

 How to find a humane pet: